Last Updated on by

 We can’t get the cartilage back yet, but you can do exercises to regain mobility in your back.
 It just takes a little effort.

 That’s why not everyone in their ’80s is old and stiff.
-It’s mainly a matter what you do about it yourself.
-When you get older, it doesn’t come easy anymore, and you have actually to work for it to stay healthy and mobile.
+It’s mainly a matter of what you do about it yourself.
+When you get older, it doesn’t come easy anymore, and you have to work for it to stay healthy and mobile.

 You can do this by doing the exercises described earlier.
 It will keep your lower back strong and flexible, preventing lower back pain.